Walkin' Jim Stoltz

 Jim also discovered his talent for painting.
 He developed an extensive array of work in oils specializing in interpretive environmental themes.
 He liked to work in the medium of oil-based cattle markers on canvas.
 Many of his paintings reflected themes from his songs and poetry.

 Walkin’ Jim founded Music United to Sustain the Environment (MUSE) with Craig Wagner, and Joyce Rouse.
-MUSE is a group of professional touring musicians who are concerned about the health of our planet.
+MUSE was a group of professional touring musicians who are concerned about the health of our planet.
 Many of them draw their inspiration from the land, and feel the need to give something back toward protecting it.
 Walkin’ Jim stood at the forefront of many environmental causes throughout the U.S.

 Jim helped with the planning and design of several trails throughout the American Southwest.
 A short segment of U.S. Forest Service trail in northern Arizona was recently created and named the Walkin’ Jim Trail.